-Use an appropriate charger like the one listed here, the Efest LUC V4, or any similar type of charger to recharge your lithium-ion cells.
+Use an appropriate charger like the Efest LUC V4, or any similar type of charger to recharge your lithium-ion cells.

 It is essential to get a charger with safety features as well, so the power units do not overcharge or discharge.
 Getting a charger with several bays is also essential so that you can charge several at once.

 Wraps protect the battery and users from each other.
 A torn or damaged wrapping can expose the internal parts of a cell, which can be short if they come in contact with something metallic.